Indoor Recreation Centers

-- 87% of survey respondents preferred the City develop and operate an indoor sports and recreation facility to meet the unmet needs of the community
+- 87% of survey respondents preferred the City to develop and operate an indoor sports and recreation facility to meet the unmet needs of the community

 - 91% of households with children younger than 10 prefer the City develop and operate an indoor facility

 - 78% of households indicate space for indoor sports practices and training are not being met at all or space is providing below 50% of their needs

 Current (2017) Indoor Recreation Inventory & Use

 The City of Manhattan currently has gymnasium space at City Auditorium (1 basketball court), Community House (1 undersized basketball court), and the Douglass Center (1 undersized basketball court).
 This space is used by Manhattan Parks and Recreation programming, including sports practices and games, choir and theater rehearsals, athletic camps, and staff training.
 The gyms are also used by the community for a variety of special events.
 City Auditorium was previously used by Manhattan Christian College for volleyball and basketball practices and games on a daily basis.
 MCC is opening its own gymnasium this fall.

 USD 383 has gyms that are used exclusively by the district until 6 p.m.
 For a few hours, each evening, a variety of school district, Manhattan Parks and Recreation, and community organizations and athletic groups vie for time in their spaces.